How to organise your schedule, surroundings and digital life

 I love the freshness and energy that spring brings with it.
 There’s something about the lighter and brighter days that motivates me to get organised, letting go of what I no longer need while creating space for the things that matter to me the most.

 If you’re a regular visitor, then you’ll know that I’m passionate about living with less.
 I love to live and work in a calm and clutter-free space, and I gratefully welcome the extra time it brings with it.
 My Grandma once advised me not to waste too much time doing housework.
 By living small and owning less, I’m able to follow her good advice!

-I started to simplify my life in 2011 when I moved from a three-bed house to a two-bed apartment.
+I started to simplify my life in 2011 when I moved from a three-bedroom house to a two-bedroom apartment.
 This followed an unhappy time in my life when everything seemed to unravel around me.
 Along with seeking external support, the decluttering process enabled me to see things in my life more clearly, while creating a positive space to guide my onward journey.
 By letting go of things that held unhappy memories, I was able to untangle and come to terms with what I’d experienced.
 It was an empowering and cathartic process.

 Spring is undoubtedly a season of growth and change.
 It’s also a great time to make plans and set goals, opening ourselves up to new opportunities and adventures.
 In my coaching practice, I love to see my clients take brave steps to achieve their dreams and goals.
 In doing so, some seek support in organising their surroundings and schedule, creating an inspiring environment to support their life and work.
 With this in mind, I thought it would be fun to pull together some resources – a place to dip into if you’re looking for some help and encouragement as we embrace the beautiful new season ahead.
 So, here are a few ways to organise your schedule, surroundings and digital life.